almasen/Ulti-mate/README.md

 ## TODO:

-- 75% duri chance will print 75% 3 times
+- [x] 75% duri chance will print 75% 3 times
-- print out which minigame should by played and why
+- [x] print out which minigame should by played
+- [ ] print out reasoning for chances
+- [ ] implement having 12 cards in hand